Giants Sign Kicker and Draft Picks; Deandre Baker to Commission's Exempt List

 According to media reports, the New York Giants have agreed to terms with offensive tackle Andrew Thomas, the team’s 1st-round pick in the 2020 NFL Draft.
 The contract is a fully-guaranteed 4-year, $32.345 million deal that includes a $21.1 million signing bonus.

-Most, if not all, of the rest of the team’s 2020 NFL draft class is now believed to have agreed to terms or actually signed, including offensive tackle Matt Peart (3rd round), cornerback Darnay Homes (4th round), offensive guard Shane Lemieux (5th round), linebacker Cam Brown (6th round), linebacker Carter Coughlin (7th round), linebacker T.J.
+Most, if not all, of the rest of the team’s 2020 NFL draft class is now believed to have agreed to terms or actually signed, including offensive tackle Matt Peart (3rd round), cornerback Darnay Holmes (4th round), offensive guard Shane Lemieux (5th round), linebacker Cam Brown (6th round), linebacker Carter Coughlin (7th round), linebacker T.J.
 Brunson (7th round), defensive back Chris Williamson (7th round), and linebacker Tae Crowder (7th round).
 There has not yet been any word on safety Xavier McKinney (2nd round).

 GIANTS ROOKIES PASS INITIAL COVID TESTS, VETS ARRIVING…